The House That Jack Built (2018)

 Presentation:

 As Trierโ€™s career nears its end, he provides a sarcastic reflection on his work comparing it to that of serial killer.
-The dark humor can be self deprecating as well as offensively taboo, though in 2026 I get the feeling people will be too jaded to be provoked.
-This is tonally more of a dark comedy than it is a nihilist drama, though it does get philosophical at times.
-But it is far too long at 2 and a half hours and his intellectual masterbation can be preachy and insufferable at times.
+The dark humor can be both self-deprecating and offensively taboo, though in 2026 I get the feeling people will be too jaded to be provoked.
+This is tonally more of a dark comedy than it is his usual nihilist drama, though it does get philosophical at times.
+But it is far too long at 2 and a half hours and becomes indulgent preaching.
+As he correctly points out, his intellectual masturbation can be bullshit and insufferable at times and few should care about his anti-human propaganda.
 I think the runtime ruins an otherwise short joke, taking the material too seriously to a critical fault.

 Analysis: